-How many EV’s are in Connecticut?Written by Larry Thompson The short answer According to the Connecticut Department of Motor Vehicles as of January 1, 2020, there were 11,677 registered plug-in motor vehicles in Connecticut.
+How many EV’s are in Connecticut?Written by Larry Thompson The short answer According to the Connecticut Department of Motor Vehicles as of January 1, 2021, there were 13,800 registered plug-in motor vehicles in Connecticut as of January 1, 2021.
 You can see the detailed breakdown of make, model, fuel type, and location on our EV Dashboard.
-Learn more Connecticut’s transportation sector is the largest source of statewide greenhouse gas (GHG) emissions, responsible for 38 percent in 2016, the most recent year for which data is available.
+Learn more Connecticut’s transportation sector is the largest source of statewide greenhouse gas (GHG) emissions, responsible for 38 percent.
 In October of 2019, the Connecticut Department of ENERGY & ENVIRONMENTAL PROTECTION released a draft report titled “Electric Vehicle Roadmap for Connecticut” which has a goal of 500,000 EV’s in Connecticut by 2030.
 The 500,000-vehicle target is needed to meet Connecticut’s 2030 GHG reduction target.
 You can find the report here: https://www.ct.gov/deep/lib/deep/climatechange/transportation/ev_roadmap_10_10_19_final_draft.pdf

 What’s the difference between a BEV, PHEV, and FCEV?